droe-lang/droe-lang.github.io/src/guide/modules.md

 ## Next Steps

-Now that you understand modules in Roelang:
+Now that you understand modules in Roe:

 - **[Actions](/guide/actions/)** - Deep dive into creating module actions
 - **[Data Structures](/guide/data-structures/)** - Use modules with custom data types
 - **[Task Actions](/guide/task-actions/)** - Combine modules with task automation
 - **[CLI Reference](/guide/cli/)** - Learn about module compilation and organization

-Modules are essential for organizing complex Roelang applications.
+Modules are essential for organizing complex Roe applications.
 Use them to create clean, maintainable code with clear separation of concerns and reusable functionality.